gastonstat/relic-math13/lectures/04-histograms.md

 Form groups of (about) 4 students, and work on the dataset <a href="https://docs.google.com/spreadsheets/d/1SNc-pzh82H77iU7PTwOcrOsUKMXSy3Cw3HeneEzmtDg/pubhtml?gid=0&single=true" target="_blank">camping tents</a>

-- make frequency tables (counts and percents) of 2 qualitative variables
-- make frequency tables (counts and percents) of 2 quantitative variables (how to choose number of classes?)
+- make frequency tables (counts and percents) of quantitative variables (how to choose number of classes?)
-- make bar-charts based on each frequency table
+- make histograms of quantitative variables

 <h4>